cpske/programming1/git/intro-git.md

 ## About Git

 Git is a version control system.
-It keeps a history and archive of changes to a collection of files, such as files in a project.
+It keeps a history and archive of all changes to a collection of files, such as files in a project.

-Git keeps a record of every change to a collection of file, along with who made the change, a reason (specified in a log message), and a way for the user to recover any previous version of any file.
+Git records every change to a collection of files, along with who made the change and why (specified in a log message).
+Git lets you view changes and recover any previous version of any file (even deleted files!).
 This is similar to the way Google Docs keeps a history of changes to a Google Doc, except git operates on a collection of files rather than just individual files.

-With Git you can also control who has read or write access to files in a repository.
+Git also lets you control who has read or write access to files in a repository.

 ## Git Software

 There are many tools for using git, including:

 1. **git command line tool** - what we will use and the best way to learn git.
 Download from [http://git-scm.com/downloads](http://git-scm.com/downloads).
 For Ubuntu, use `apt-get install git`.
-2. **Git GUI client** such as ProGit or SourceTree.
+2. **Git GUI client** such [SourceTree](https://www.sourcetreeapp.com/).
-3. **IDE builtin Git feature** Eclipse, Netbeans, IntelliJ, and BlueJ all have a builtin git.
-After you throughly understand git, these tools are a fast, easy way to use git while programming; but if you *don't* know git well it is easy to make mistakes or be confused.
+3. **IDE builtin Git feature** Eclipse, Netbeans, IntelliJ, and BlueJ all have git tools.
+After you thoroughly understand git, these tools are a fast, easy way to use git while programming; but if you *don't* know git well it is easy to make mistakes or be confused.

 ## Git Concepts and Basic Usage